ttltrk/TTT/LAN/ENG/ENG.md

 Really? - Tényleg?
 Thank you again! - Köszönöm még egyszer!
 It is already Friday. - Már péntek van.
+We need at least one hour. - Legalább egy órára van szükségünk.
+He is not there yet. - Még nincs ott.
+She is not here yet. - Ő nincs még itt.
+Your sister is beautiful as ever. - A húgod gyönyörű, mint mindig.

 !!! - Even if I fail like you? - Még akkor is, ha kudarcot vallok, mint te?
 !!! - I like my mother so much. - Annyira szeretem édesanyámat.